 Huge image, not sure the make of Sherman, not sure why a one of the crew is out with his pistol.
 Looks like American kit on the crewman.
 The tank was named Hun Chaser, that sounds British.
 Update, commenter John Berwick pointed the odd armor near the fuel caps indicates this is an M4A4, and also mentioned the wheel spacing, and it does look like an A4, so good catch John!

 British Shermans in the desert.
 This is a Sherman I with the 3rd CLY, at the end of the north African Campaign.
 These tanks have a standard camouflage scheme in use by June of 43, of Blue-Black over Light mud.

 Another huge image, no caption, but Im pretty sure this one is in the PTO, maybe the Philippines.
 The Sherman looks like an M4 Composite hull.
 This huge photo is an action shot, note explosion.

-This appears to be a mix Brith M4A2 an M10 and M4A1s or Sherman IIa.
-The caption only said 5th army
+This appears to be a mix British M4A2 an M10 and M4A1s or Sherman IIIs, IIs and IIa.
+The caption only said 5th army.

 Concrete armor being installed on an M4 105 tank.